dstodev/experiments-cmake/experiments/external_variables/README.md

 ---
 ### (Exp.3) Do toolchain variables persist throughout the build tree at configure time?
 Yes!
-After the project() directive, variables (cache or otherwise) defined in the toolchain file are available
+After the project() directive, variables (cache or otherwise) defined in the toolchain file are available in the rest of the cmake build tree.

 Approach
 1. Set a variable via toolchain